An Intro to the GR20

 This epic trail starts in Calenzana and finishes in Conca, a total of 190km or 118 miles.
 There is no doubt that the GR20, traversing the rugged mountains of Corsica, is one of the top trails of the world.
 Its reputation precedes it, and most who trek the route describe it afterwards as one of the toughest they have ever completed.
 Others find they are unable to complete it, having seriously underestimated its nature.
 The GR20 climbs high into the mountains and stays there for days on end, leading ordinary trekkers deep into the sort of terrain usually visited only by mountaineers.

-How long does it take?
+How long does it take to walk the GR20

 The GR20 is an experience, more than simply a trek, and those who try and rush the route may find they finish with certain regrets.
-While the ‘classic’ route can be covered in a fortnight, discerning trekkers will be happy to include variations – maybe climbing some of the nearby mountains, or visiting nearby villages.
+While the ‘classic’ route can be covered in a fortnight, discerning trekkers will be happy to include variations – maybe climbing some of the nearby mountains or visiting nearby villages.
 The main route allows little opportunity to meet ordinary Corsicans, but a detour into a village, or better still, a night or two spent with a Corsican family, will enhance the quality of the trek.
-Take the time to sample local foodstuffs, including the meat and cheese produced in the mountains, maybe washed down with a homemade wine, but always be aware of where your next fill up of water is available.
-Corsican food is generally simple and wholesome – ideal for a trek through the mountains, and all part of the joy of travel!
+Take the time to sample local foodstuffs, including the meat and cheese produced in the mountains, maybe washed down with a homemade wine, but always be aware of where your next fill-up of water is available.
+Corsican food is generally simple and wholesome – ideal for a trek through the mountains, and all part of the joy of travel.

 Why should you walk it?

 The scenery is awe inspiring, with bare rock and sheer cliffs in some parts, contrasting with forests, lakes and alpine pastures in other places.
 Those who walk the route are only too eager to share their experiences with those who haven’t, so that everyone who completes the GR20 is probably responsible for two or three more people trekking it.
-It has been estimated that as many as 30,000 people trek the route each year!
+It has been estimated that as many as 30,000 people trek the route each year.

 Where should you stay?